Islamic State group claims responsibility for knife attack in Solingen, Germany that killed 3

-SOLINGEN, Germany — (AP) — The Islamic State group Saturday claimed responsibility for a knife attack in Solingen, Germany that killed three people and wounded eight others, according to its Amaq news site.
+SOLINGEN, Germany — (AP) — The Islamic State militant group claimed responsibility for a knife attack in Solingen, Germany that killed three people and wounded eight others at a crowded festival marking the city's 650th anniversary.

-The group said the attacker targeted Christians and is a “soldier of the Islamic State” who carried out the attack “to avenge Muslims in Palestine and everywhere.”
+The group said Saturday on its news site that the attacker targeted Christians and is a “soldier of the Islamic State” who carried out the assaults Friday night “to avenge Muslims in Palestine and everywhere.”

-Police began raiding a home for asylum seekers in the city center of Solingen, including with special forces, the German news agency DPA reported.
+The IS claim couldn't immediately be verified.
+No evidence for the group's assertions was provided.

-“We have received tips and therefore we are currently conducting police activities,” a police spokesperson said.
+Police later detained a suspect, the state internal affairs minister of North Rhein Westphalia said early Sunday.

-Markus Caspers, from the counterterrorism section of the public prosecutors office, told a news conference on Saturday that authorities have not found the perpetrator.
+Markus Caspers, senior public prosecutor from the counterterrorism section of the public prosecutors office, told a news conference earlier Saturday that authorities have not found the perpetrator.

 “So far we have not been able to identify a motive, but looking at the overall circumstances, we cannot rule out” the possibility of terrorism, Caspers said, though he did not offer further details.